mugil02/SparkandPython/README.md

 2. Set up the GCP project and configure the necessary credentials.
 3. Adjust the cluster and job configurations in the Spark job scripts.
 4. Run the Spark jobs using the provided scripts in the `src/jobs` directory.
-5. Explore the Jupyter Notebook file in the directory for detailed analysis and visualizations.
+5. Explore the Jupyter Notebook file in the directory for detailed analysis.

 ## Reporting(note)